 ( Disponible en anglais seulement )

 Caroline Kim takes a compassionate and common-sense approach to the resolution of family law disputes.
-Caroline assists people before and after a marriage or common-law relationship, providing advice and representation for “pre-nups” (prenuptual agreements) as well as custody, access, support, and property claims.
-She has experience with both high-conflict situations and amicable settlements through negotiation, mediation and collaborative practice.
+Caroline assists people before and after a marriage or common-law relationship, providing advice and representation for “pre-nups” (pre-nuptial agreements) as well as custody, access, support, and property claims.
+Caroline is experienced in assisting high net-worth clients with complex property and corporate assets, family-owned businesses and trusts, as well as having experience in high-conflict situations and amicable settlements through negotiation, mediation and collaborative practice.
 Caroline provides services in English and French.